 - We rarely go to the movies because I’d rather go see the mountains than watch the latest on the big screen.

 That’s just the way we prioritize.

 What I would say to anyone who wants to live frugally, but doesn’t want to live oppressed by the idea that they have to save every penny possible, every single time, is to decide what frugal means for you.

 Sit down and make a budget.
-And by budget, I mean tally up all your expenses, decide which ones you can, and want to lower, and re-tally.
+And by budget, I mean tallying up all your expenses, deciding which ones you can, and want to lower, and re-tally.